 State service portal

-How to start work in the food chain, which must be done if it wishes to import food from third countries and to market in Latvia, which should be done if the company wants to export food products of animal origin, live animals and non-food produktus to third countries.
+How to start work in the food chain, which must be done if it wishes to import food from third countries and to market in Latvia, which should be done if the company wishes to export food products of animal origin, live animals and non-food products to third countries.

 Rodapé no estilo do site daApple, qUE usa um truque com checkbox para ter uma solução 100% CSS para mostrar ou recolher um menu.
 Aqui troquei o checkbox por two e links.